 The Sociology undergraduate program at the University of Florida is diverse and multi-faceted, offering coursework in the broad categories of sociological theory and methods; stratification, poverty and inequality; marriage, families and gender studies; aging, the life course and medical sociology; environmental and resource studies; social psychology; deviance, criminology, and social control; race, ethnicity and minority studies; and urban sociology.
 Among our approximately 500 majors are many who pursue dual degrees or double majors in various other disciplines, including Psychology, English, Criminology & Law, Political Science, Anthropology, Sustainability, History, Women’s Studies, Family, Youth and Community Sciences, Journalism, Advertising, Marketing, and various foreign languages.
 Many others pursue certificates or minors in areas such as Latin American Studies, African-American Studies, Non-Profit Organizational Leadership, and Business Administration.

-UF sociology majors have many opportunities to engage in internships and overseas studies, conduct independent research and honors theses, and pursue combined BA/MA degree programs in sociology or with other departments and colleges on campus.
+UF sociology majors have many opportunities to engage in internships and overseas studies, conduct independent research and honors theses, and pursue comination B.A.-M.A. degree in sociology or with other departments and colleges on campus.
 Each sociology faculty member has regular office hours and is available at other times by appointment.
 We urge you to meet the professors, get to know them, and give them the opportunity to get to know you.
 A hallmark of our undergraduate program is teaching: our instructor evaluations are consistently above the CLAS average, and in recent years, many of our professors and graduate students have been honored with various teaching awards by both the College of Liberal Arts and Sciences and the University.
 Our faculty is committed to providing you with the best possible training in the classroom, the research environment and in applied community settings.